Guarantor loans

 -

-- remove all the interest and charges added on and make sure the balance is only made up of what was lent to you;
+- remove all the interest and charges added on and make sure the balance is only made up of what was lent to you, and

-- if this means you paid too much, then the extra should be refunded to you adding 8% simple interest.
+- If this means you paid too much, the lender should refund the extra to you plus 8% simple interest.

-Sometimes there’ll still be an outstanding balance even after all adjustments have been made.
-And we’ll usually say that it isn’t unfair for you to pay this back.
-But there’ll be some rare instances where we don’t think this is fair.
-This’ll very much depend on what exactly has happened.
+Sometimes there will still be a balance to pay even after all adjustments.
+We’ll usually say it is fair for you to pay this back.
+But there will be some rare instances where we don’t think this is fair.
+This will depend on what exactly has happened.

 We may tell your lender to pay you extra compensation if we think you were caused distress and inconvenience – especially if we find that your lender acted unfairly or unreasonably towards you in some other way.

-If we think that the guarantor loan provider unfairly accepted you as a guarantor - we’ll usually say that you should be released from the guarantee.
-And any payments you’ve made already should be refunded to you adding 8% simple interest.
+If we think that the guarantor loan provider unfairly accepted you as a guarantor, then we’ll usually say that you should be released from the guarantee.
+Any payments you’ve made already should be refunded to you plus 8% simple interest.

 We’d also usually tell the lender to remove any information added to your credit file.